Bylaws of the United Motorcoach Association, Inc. (revised January 7, 2018)

 B. Quorum and Manner of Acting

-The active members present shall constitute a quorum.
-The affirmative vote of the majority of the active members represented at the meeting and entitled to vote on a matter shall be the act of the active members, unless law, the Articles of Incorporation or these Bylaws, requires the vote of a greater number.
+The operator members present shall constitute a quorum.
+The affirmative vote of the majority of the active members represented at the meeting and entitled to vote on a matter shall be the act of the operator members, unless law, the Articles of Incorporation or these Bylaws, requires the vote of a greater number.

 C. Special Balloting

-Whenever, in the judgment of the Board of Directors, it is advisable to submit any question to the membership for formal decision, without convening a special meeting for the purpose, the President and Chief Executive Officer may submit such question to the voting members of the Association by a mail, facsimile or electronic ballot.
+Whenever, in the judgment of the Board of Directors, it is advisable to submit any question to the membership for formal decision, without convening a special meeting for the purpose, the President and Chief Executive Officer may submit such question to the voting members of the Association by electronic ballot, facsimile or mail (when electronic means are not available).
 Thirty days shall be given for the return of ballots.
 A simple majority of the votes cast shall be decisive on any question thus submitted, with the exceptions that amendments to these Bylaws shall become effective only by the approval of two-thirds of the votes cast.

 ARTICLE VI.
 DIRECTORS

 - a.)
-There shall be a total of 19 elected regional directors comprised of six directors from each of the Regions I, II and III, and one director from Region IV elected for three year staggered terms.
+There shall be a total of 19 elected regional directors comprised of six directors from each Region in the United States, and one director from the Region representing Canada/Global Members; each elected for three year staggered terms.

 - a.)
-A member shall not be qualified to serve on the Board of Directors unless he has been a member in good standing for a minimum of one year prior to his nomination.
+A member shall not be qualified to serve on the Board of Directors unless he has been an operator member in good standing for a minimum of one year prior to his/her nomination.

 b.)
 The directors must be actively involved in the day-to-day operation of the member's entity.